Home

 Ferrous-Ferric Oxide Fe3O4

-Magnetite is sometimes called lodestone.
-It is strongly magnetic.
+Magnetite is strongly magnetic.
 It was used by the ancient Chinese to make the first magnetic compasses.

 The chemical formula is Fe3O4, commonly called ferrous-ferric oxide, and is valuable as an iron ore.